MolinLab/Holomics/README.md

 single-omics analyses, the user can apply the multi-omics analyses to identify correlations between 2-n datasets.
-NOTE: If pre-filtered (ideally from Holomics at an earlier stage) datasets have already been uploaded , it is possible to start directly with the multi-omics analysis.
+NOTE: If pre-filtered (ideally from Holomics at an earlier stage) datasets have already been uploaded, it is possible to start directly with the multi-omics analysis.

 <img src="vignettes/images/workflow.png" width="100%" />